CoreRobotics/CoreRobotics/README.md

 ## Developer Guidelines:
 1. Absolutely all class methods must have existing references in peer-reviewed publications (text books, conference papers, journal papers, etc…), and the reference must be included in the source code.
 Do not add your fancy algorithms here until you’ve published.
 If you’re considering putting something into the library that has a lot of data, it doesn’t belong there - this is a project for implementing generic robotics math, not specific applications.
 2. Please keep everything in object-oriented form (class definitions).
 If you are unsure about what this is, refer to the [C++ Reference](http://www.learncpp.com/cpp-tutorial/81-welcome-to-object-oriented-programming/) or the [MATLAB Documentation](https://www.mathworks.com/discovery/object-oriented-programming.html).
+3. Keep the C++ code crossplatform (i.e. don’t use OS-specific functions unless you check the OS and have a method for each OS.
+Plan to support Windows 8.1, Mac OS, and Linux Ubuntu.
-3. Please use handle classes (MATLAB).
+4. Please use handle classes (MATLAB).
 You can do this by inheriting the InputHandler.m handle class, which automatically makes the derived class a handle class.
 This class provides access to methods for consistent input handling.
-4. Any general math functions that you think might come in handy in someone else’s work should be included in the Math class.
+5. Any general math functions that you think might come in handy in someone else’s work should be included in the Math class.
 This is a static method class that acts as a container to hold all the useful math routines.
 No need to make the math method an object, just call the method directly (MATLAB e.g.: `output = CoreRobotics.Math.<fancyMethod>(args)`)
-5. Please use only functions available in the basic distribution of the corresponding language.
+6. Please use only functions available in the basic distribution of the corresponding language.
 This is particularly important for MATLAB - a lot of people using this library may not have purchased niche MATLAB toolboxes.
 If you must absolutely include a particular toolbox, make sure to make it clear in the documentation that the user needs the toolbox for that class to work.
-6. Maintain consistent documentation in the master.
+7. Maintain consistent documentation in the master.
 I will only merge code to the master with sufficient documentation.
-7. Please keep the code in working condition.
+8. Please keep the code in working condition.
 Only commit changes you've made to code if it is working properly.  **_DO NOT COMMIT BROKEN CODE._**  This is important if we ever have to revert to a prior release (hopefully will never happen).

 ## Brief Style Guide